Running effective meetings is easy with these 9 simple steps that move your campaign forward without wasting time or

 - Summarising the main points at the end of each agenda item

 Facilitators should be neutral to the purpose of the meeting, meaning they have no interest in what the meeting decides.
-As such, your facilitator does not need to understand the issue or your campaign.
+As such, your facilitator does not need to understand the environment issue you are campaigning to remedy or what your campaign is doing to remedy it.
 Further, facilitators are not expected to contribute their own opinions or ideas.

 If you do not use an external facilitator choose an attendee to facilitate the meeting.
 This could be you as meeting organiser or the campaign leader (perhaps also you).
 In these cases it is appropriate for the facilitator to contribute to the discussion.

 Step 5.
 Establish behaviour guidelines

 Have attendees agree to your guidelines either via email before the meeting or in the meeting before discussing the first agenda item.

-Adjust the following guidelines suggestions to suit your situation:
+Following are some guidelines suggestions you can adjust to suit your situation:

 - We agree that the good of the campaign has greater importance than individual opinions and ideas.